Shapes and dynamic regimes of a polar active fluid droplet under confinement: Conclusions

 In conclusion, we have numerically studied the dynamics of a polar active fluid droplet migrating within microchannels of different heights, in which the setup mimics conditions reproducible in microfluidic experiments.
 Our droplet comprises a contractile gel, representing a fluid containing force dipoles with long-range orientational order, confined by interfacial tension and immersed in a passive Newtonian fluid.
 At the walls of the channel we set no-slip conditions for the fluid velocity and no wetting for the fluid interface.

-We have shown that, under confinement, the droplet displays a wealth of shapes and non-trivial dynamic behaviors resulting from a subtle interplay between active stress, droplet elasticity and fluid-structure interactions.
-We approximately identify six different dynamic regimes observed under weak, intermediate and strong confinement, characterized by peculiar morphological features and distinctive motility conditions.
+We have shown that, under confinement, the droplet displays a wealth of shapes and non-trivial dynamic behaviors resulting from a subtle interplay between active stress, elasticity of liquid crystal and droplet interface plus fluid-structure interactions.
+While the onset of motion is determined by a single mechanism (i.e. spontaneous flow produced by the active material plus splay deformations of the liquid crystal) regardless of confinement conditions, at the steady state five different dynamic regimes are observed under weak, intermediate and strong confinement, characterized by distinctive morphological and motility features.
 Under weak confinement the droplet exhibits a unidirectional oscillatory motion acquiring, at the steady state, either a cell-like shape (for low/intermediate active stress) or an elongated worm-like structure (for large active stress).
-Dialling up the degree of confinement, morphological changes during the motion generally diminish, and the droplet shows either a periodic dynamics with a fish-like shape or an oscillation-free rectilinear motion with a bullet-like profile.
+Dialling up the degree of confinement, morphological changes generally diminish while the frequency of impacts against the walls considerably augments.
+In this regime the droplet shows either an oscillating-free rectilinear motion with a bullet-like profile or the periodic one with a cell-like shape previously mentioned.
 Under high confinement, motility is overall suppressed except for large contractile mixtures.
 On a general basis, a periodic behavior alongside with considerable shape deformations emerge when the degree of confinement remains intermediate/low and the contractility is intermediate/high, otherwise the droplet shows simpler dynamic features.
 The formation of such striking variety of shapes and the associated motility regimes crucially depend upon the structure of the fluid velocity which, during the oscillatory motion, exhibits two main patterns: i) a couple of counter-rotating vortices if the droplet moves far from the walls and ii) a single vortex with a large stream crossing the drop midsection if the motion occurs near the walls.
-The former is generally the typical structure observed in self-propelled droplets moving along a predefined direction while the latter allows the droplet to turn and detach from the walls.
-Under high confinement, where oscillations are generally negligible due to the lack of sufficient space, a net displacement would be solely triggered by the double vortex fluid.
+The former is the typical structure observed in self-propelled droplets moving along a predefined direction while the latter allows the droplet to turn and detach from the walls.
+Under high confinement, where oscillations are generally negligible due to the lack of sufficient space, a net displacement would be solely triggered by the double fluid vortex.
+It is worth noting that boundary conditions can considerably alter this picture, especially when the environment is highly constrained.
+A different wettability, for example, would modify the equilibrated shape of a passive droplet, thus very likely affecting dynamics and morphology of the active one.
+In Ref.\cite{liverpool_soft,liverpool_prl} it has been also suggested that a tractionless tank-treading mechanism can lead to self-propulsion regardless of the slip at the walls.
+Understanding whether slip conditions, different from the ones used in this work, can favour droplet motion induced by a spontaneous flow needs further investigation.
+In addition, although our results seem to suggest that, at fixed activity, increasing the thickness of the channel favours droplet motion (overall in agreement with Ref.\cite{joanny_epl}), it would be of interest to evaluate to what extent this holds by changing boundary conditions.